 All bomb threats must be taken seriously until they can be assessed.
-The principal/CMT is primarily responsible for assessing the threat and taking into account all available information before protective actions are initiated.
+The principal/CMT is primarily responsible for assessing the threat and taking all available information into account before protective actions are initiated.
 Any decision to evacuate rests with the principal/CMT; first responders will only offer guidance.
 If a device is located, police or fire personnel will take command of the incident.

-WARNING: Because there is a slight risk that detonating devices may be activated by radio waves, use of two-way radios and cell phones should be avoided within 300 feet of the building or suspected location of any explosive device, unless absolutely necessary to facilitate urgent communications.
+WARNING: Because there is a slight risk that radio waves may activate detonating devices, the use of two-way radios and cell phones should be avoided within 300 feet of the building or suspected location of any explosive device unless absolutely necessary to facilitate urgent communications.